Sacred (Los Lonely Boys album)

 Sacred is the Los Lonely Boys' fourth album and their second studio set, released on July 18, 2006.
-The original title of the album, as shown on the "Diamonds" single printed materials was to be "Òralé".
+The original title of the album, as shown on the "Diamonds" single printed materials was to be "Òralé", Spanish slang that roughly translates to Right On.
 "Diamonds", a revised version of the same song from the 1997 album, was the first single to be released on May 8, 2006.
 This was followed by the single release of "My Way".

 The album features a fuller sound than the earlier album, primarily due to extra instruments.
 The button accordion is prominently featured on "Texican Style", and harmonica on "Home".
 There are horn accompaniments (trumpet, tenor and baritone sax) on several songs, including "My Way".

 Willie Nelson and the band members' father, Enrique Garza, both perform on "Outlaws".
 Patrick Simmons of the Doobie Brothers is a co-author of "Roses".